TediCross/TediCross/README.md

 	* `useNickname`: Uses the sending user's nickname instead of username when relaying messages to Telegram
 	* `displayTelegramReplies`: How to display Telegram replies.
 Either the string `inline` or `embed`
 	* `replyLength`: How many characters of the original message to display on replies
+	* `maxReplyLines`: How many lines of the original message to display on replies
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
 * `bridges`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log